 Recently, Schwab started offering what they call “Schwab Institutional Intelligent Portfolios” or IIP.
 These are advisor-managed robo-investing accounts.
 They allow advisors like us to design your investment strategy, manage your accounts, and have trades made by computer algorithm instead of by our hand.

-Because it is Marotta-managed, we will be able to establish the questionnaire that designs your asset allocation (promised in a Schwab upgrade in November 2018).
+Because it is Marotta-managed, we will be able to establish the questionnaire that designs your asset allocation (promised in a Schwab upgrade they have yet to fulfill).
 This means that, instead of Schwab’s risk tolerance questionnaire, we can set-up our age-appropriate asset allocations, like our gone-fishing portfolios, based on withdrawal rates to help set a priceless asset allocation for you.
 And, although the rebalancing algorithm still has its flaws, we are able to provide financial planning services along side the robo-investing, giving you a fuller service.

 That being said, there are still several cons which should be considered when deciding between a Marotta-managed robo-investing account or a traditional Marotta-managed-and-invested account.
 Here are the Pros and Cons as I see them: